STANDARD TERMS OF BUSINESS

 Unless specifically listed on the Engagement Letter, or otherwise agreed between us in writing, we are not responsible for reminding you of key dates or other time sensitive actions.
 We are not advising on trading, marketability, commercial viability, valuation, investment issues (nor, unless otherwise expressly agreed, tax or pensions issues) nor on any law other than English law nor on any aspect other than as set out in this Engagement Letter.
 For the “Excluded Work” you will be relying on the advice of your accountants and other advisers as you consider appropriate.

 Right to Withdraw Instructions

-You have the right to withdraw, without charge, any new matter on which you instruct us, within seven working days of the date you first instructed us.
+You have the right to withdraw, without charge, any new matter on which you instruct us, within fourteen working days of the date you first instructed us.
 However, this right will cease if we start work with your consent within that time.

 Ending of Instructions

 Once instructed, we will normally continue to act for you in the matter until its conclusion.
 If circumstances arise where it is appropriate for you or us to end the instruction, you will be responsible for our fees and expenses up to the date your instruction ends.
 You will also be responsible for any fees and expenses arising from our ceasing to act for you or the transfer of the work to another adviser of your choice.
 We may keep all your papers and documents while there is still money owed to us for fees and expenses.

 Fees and Expenses